bitcraft/world_gen/readme.md

 * pyscroll
 * pytmx  (not actually used...theres a pyscroll bug this fixes)

-**Please update these dependancies if you laready have them installed**
+**Please update these dependancies if you already have them installed**

 Install/Update them using pip:
 ```